 During the first year of the implementation of the evaluation plan, Utah gathered baseline data on all target activities and outputs identified in the Theory of Action and Logic Model and review activities and progress with stakeholders.
 Most of Utah's data is related to outputs, as opposed to student outcomes, and the fact that all stakeholders actively contributed to choosing output targets supports Utah's decision to implement these strategies.
-During this second year of implementation of the evaluation plan, strategy and activity outcomes were compared to the baseline data.
+During the second and third years of implementation of the evaluation plan, strategy and activity outcomes were compared to the baseline data.

-SSIP FFY 2022 EVALUATION RESULTS
+SSIP FFY 2023 EVALUATION RESULTS